-CBSE Summary with NCERT Solutions For Class 12 English Flamingo Aunt Jennifer’s Tigers for revision.
-And also for better performance in tests and exams.
-The poet, Adrienne Rich, in this poem, explains how the power of the patriarchy controls women’s forms but not their minds.
-Below you can find a brief explanation of the poem and NCERT Solutions For Class 12 English Flamingo Aunt Jennifer’s Tigers.
+CBSE Summary with NCERT Solutions for Class 12 English Flamingo Aunt Jennifer’s Tigers for revision.
+And also, for better performance in tests and exams.
+The poet, Adrienne Rich, in this poem, explains how the power of patriarchy controls women’s forms but not their minds.
+Below you can find a brief explanation of the poem and NCERT Solutions for Class 12 English Flamingo Aunt Jennifer’s Tigers.

 Let’s Summarize: Aunt Jennifer’s Tigers